Robert Osserman: Mathematical contributions

-An application of Osserman's non-existence theorem then shows:

-By a different maximum principle-based method, Shiu-Yuen Cheng and Shing-Tung Yau generalized the Keller–Osserman non-existence result, in part by a generalization to the setting of a Riemannian manifold.
-This was, in turn, an important piece of one of their resolutions of the Calabi–Jörgens problem on rigidity of affine hyperspheres with nonnegative mean curvature.

 Non-existence for the minimal surface system in higher codimension

 In collaboration with his former student H. Blaine Lawson, Osserman studied the minimal surface problem in the case that the codimension is larger than one.
 They considered the case of a graphical minimal submanifold of euclidean space.
 Their conclusion was that most of the analytical properties which hold in the codimension-one case fail to extend.
 Solutions to the boundary value problem may exist and fail to be unique, or in other situations may simply fail to exist.
-Such submanifolds (given as graphs) might not even solve the Plateau problem, as they automatically must in the case of graphical hypersurfaces of Euclidean space.
+Such submanifolds (given as graphs) might not solve the Plateau problem, as they must in the case of graphical hypersurfaces of Euclidean space.

-Their results pointed to the deep analytical difficulty of general elliptic systems and of the minimal submanifold problem in particular.
-Many of these issues have still failed to be fully understood, despite their great significance in the theory of calibrated geometry and the Strominger–Yau–Zaslow conjecture.
+Their results pointed to the analytical difficulty of general elliptic systems and of the minimal submanifold problem in particular.
+Many of these issues are still not understood, despite their significance in the theory of calibrated geometry and the Strominger–Yau–Zaslow conjecture.